BlackIron Financial

 • Educate your employees so they understand and use their benefits.

 In 2025 / 2026, Indiana small businesses have more flexibility than ever when it comes to offering health benefits.
-Whether it’s a traditional group plan, a level-funded option, or an ICHRA, the key is understanding what fits your team’s size and health needs.
+Whether it’s a traditional group plan, a level-funded option, or an ICHRA, the key is understanding what fits your team’s size and needs.

 3091 East 98th Street Suite 180, Carmel, IN 46280